kskalvar/aws-eks-cluster-quickstart/README.md

 kubectl delete deployment,service web
 ```

-## Configure Kube Dashboard
+## Configure the Kubernetes Dashboard

-You will need to ssh into the AWS EC2 Instance you created above and redirect port 8001.
+You will need configure the dashboard from the AWS EC2 Instance you created as well as use ssh to create a tunnel on port 8001 from your local machine.
 This is a step by step process.

 ### configure-kube-dashboard
+Configure Kubernetes Dashboard
 ```
 NOTE:  There is a script in /home/ec2-user called "configure-kube-dashboard".
-       You may run this script to automate the creation of environment variables and startup of kubectl proxy.
+       You may run this script to automate the installation of the dashboard components into the cluster, configure the service role, and start the kubectl proxy.
 ```

 ### Connect to EC2 Instance redirecting port 8001 Locally
+Using ssh from your local machine, open a tunnel to your AWS EC2 Instance
 ```
-ssh -i <private key> ec2-user@<ec2 instance ip address> -L 8001:localhost:8001
+ssh -i <AWS EC2 Private Key> ec2-user@<AWS EC2 Instance IP Address> -L 8001:localhost:8001
 ```

-### Test from browser
+### Test from Local Browser
-Using your client-side browser enter the following URL.
-The configure-kube-dashboard should also output the token required.
+Using your local client-side browser enter the following URL.
+The configure-kube-dashboard script also generated as output the "Security Token"
+required to login to the dashboard.
 ```
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/
 ```